 Nicole Cochran is passionate about ideas, fast-paced environments, bringing out the best in others and being a catalyst for change.
 With a unique and versatile background within corporate marketing and advertising agencies across a variety of industries including restaurant, retail, tech and nonprofit, she is known for driving results without driving people crazy.

 Nicole holds a bachelor’s degree in Advertising from the University of Texas at Austin.
-She spends as much as time as possible exercising her right brain by cooking, traveling, gardening, reading and writing.
+She spends as much time as possible exercising her right brain by cooking, traveling, gardening, reading and writing.
 While her advertising career has alluded her of fortune and fame, she still holds out hope for a best selling novel and a movie deal.

 After being raised in the Pacific Northwest and spending the last 4 years in the Midwest, Krystle Wahnschaffe has finally made it to Texas.
 A detail oriented personality helps her keep projects on track and on time.
 And while she doesn’t mind being direct to get things done, she is also laid back and fun to work with.
 She likes to think big and push brands forward.